 Don’t cross your legs!

 This can quickly move your hips and spine out of alignment.
 Though we recommend getting adjusted by a Charlotte NC chiropractor regularly anyway, it’s best to prevent problems before they start.
 I see a lot of patients whose hips and shoulders are uneven—the result of years of leg-crossing.
 Crossing your legs will set you two steps back for every one-step forward you take on this progressive journey.
 If nothing else, this is one habit you definitely want to break.
+Crossing your legs can also lead to varicose vein problems and eventually needing endovenous laser ablation.

 Shoulders back, chest up.